vjFaLk/frappe/frappe/docs/user/en/tutorial/before.md

 <p class="lead">A list of tools, technologies that will be very helpful for building apps in Frappe.</p>

-There are a number of good tutorials online and we found [CodeAcademy](http://www.codecademy.com/) to be the most beautiful ones out there here bunch of lessons you can learn from CodeAcademy
+There are a number of good tutorials online and we found [CodeAcademy's](http://www.codecademy.com/) to be the best out there.

 ---